Political Science 1100

 Click here to learn more about the topics in this course covered in Political Science at UM-St. Louis

-Americans expect a lot out of their government -- we expect it to protect us from terrorists and the effects of natural disasters, to keep the economy running smoothly, to ensure that people are treated fairly, and to make certain that we have quality education, a clean environment, and good roads, among many other things.
-We also expect government officials to listen to us and care about our complaints.
-But we disagree with each other about what problems government should help solve, and how government should help solve them.
+Americans expect a lot out of their governments.
+They expect these governments to keep the economy running smoothly, to protect the nation from foreign threats, to help them recover from natural disasters, to ensure that people are treated fairly, and to make certain that we have quality healthcare and education, a clean environment, and good roads, among other things.
+They also expect government officials to listen to them and care about their problems.
+Yet we disagree about what problems government should help solve, and how government should help solve these problems.

 Our Contract.
 By enrolling in this course, you and I have made a contract with each other. l'll work hard to be prepared, enthusiastic, fair and respectful of every student and their opinions.
 I'll be accessible and try my best to return graded materials after no more than a week.
 By enrolling in the class, you've agreed to (1) attend every class, (2) to participate by asking questions and joining in class discussions, and (3) reading the assigned material and completing written assignments on time.
+You are paying for and receiving a University of Missouri class.
 Of all the consumer purchases you make, don't let your University of Missouri education be the one expensive purchase where you expect less for your money.